simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

   - 72 Channels, supports USB; I2C; and UART, Accurate within 6 feet, 10hz pull rate.
 Rewards will be limited, but should perform quite well given the cost.

 - [NEO-F9P-15B Multi-band L1,L5 RTK GNSS USB Dongle with SMA antenna connector](https://gnss.store/gnss-gps-modules/222-elt0185.html) - $220
   - 184 Channels, 20hz pull rate, USB Only.
-Untested, however I believe this will be your **best choice**.
+We believe this will be your **best choice**.
 Rewards shouldn't be limited.

 ## Recommended Antennas for Onocoy